 First, take a moment to breathe.
 When you do get a real person on the line, remember they are a real person just like me and you.
 They also have to follow the same laws and regulations that we do.
 They have a soul and want to be able to help you with your situation.

-I know it's normal to try to take your frustration out on them, but realize that this person you are talking to is going to try to help you and when you allow your anger and frustration to come out in the call, it makes it harder for the IRS agent or state employee to help you through your situation in a calm and efficient manner.
+And it's normal to try to take your frustration out on this person, but realize that this person you are talking to is going to try to help you and when you allow your anger and frustration to come out in the call, it makes it harder for the IRS agent or state employee to be able help you through your situation in a calm and efficient manner.

 I've personally been on the receiving end of these frustrated and angry calls and every time, I am unable to help the clients simply because they want to take their frustration and anger out on me instead of allowing me to help them.